jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 #### cache

 Whether to use a cached response if available.
-Defaults to true for all dataTypes except "script" and "jsonp".
-When set to false, the URL will simply have a cachebusting parameter appended to it.
+Defaults to `true` for all `dataType`s except "script" and "jsonp".
+When set to `false`, the URL will simply have a cachebusting parameter appended to it.

 #### complete